-Pollen and spores are transported to the marine environment by a wide range of processes ranging from river discharge, wind, to birds and insects (e.g. Traverse and Ginsburg, 1966; Thomson, 1986; Feinsinger and Busby, 1987).
-Particularly saccate gymnosperm pollen (bisaccates) may be transported by eolian pathways (e.g. Heusser, 1988).
-Palynological assemblages at Wunstorf contain relatively low amounts of saccate gymnosperm pollen (Fig. 6e; Prauss, 2006), suggesting that most pollen and spores encountered at Wunstorf were transported to the ocean by fluvial processes.
-The relatively high amounts of pollen and spores in the black shales at Wunstorf are therefore interpreted to represent phases of enhanced run-off.
-Enhanced run-off most likely resulted from increased (seasonal) precipitation over north and mid-European landmasses, assuming that these yielded significant vegetation cover.
-Regarding the distance to the coring site, non-saccate pollen and spores most likely originated from the Rheno-Bohemian Massif, which is in accordance with the prevailing paleo-wind directions (Hay and Floegel, 2012).
-Enhanced (seasonal) influx of fresh, low-density, surface waters could well have stratified the water column, leading to low-oxygen levels in bottom waters.
+Pollen and spores are transported to the marine environment by a wide range of processes, with river discharge and wind being the most important factors (e.g., Traverse and Ginsburg, 1966; Thomson, 1986; Feinsinger and Busby, 1987).
+The saccate gymnosperm pollen (bisaccates) in particular may be transported by eolian pathways (e.g., Heusser, 1988).
+Palynological assemblages at Wunstorf are a mixture of saccate gymnosperm pollen and non-saccate gymnosperm pollen and spores, suggesting a mixture of eolian and fluvial input of pollen and spores.
+However, most of the analyzed samples contain relatively low amounts of saccate gymnosperm pollen (Fig. 6e; Prauss, 2006), suggesting that a substantial amount of the pollen and spores encountered at Wunstorf were transported to the marine realm by fluvial processes.
+The relatively high amounts of pollen and spores with respect to marine palynomorphs (T/M ratio; Fig. 6e) in the black shales at Wunstorf are therefore interpreted to represent phases of enhanced run-off.
+This was previously also shown for other Cretaceous oceanic anoxic events (e.g., Herrle et al., 2003).
+Enhanced run-off most likely resulted from increased (seasonal) precipitation over northern and mid-European landmasses, assuming that these yielded significant vegetation cover.
+Regarding the distance to the coring site, non-saccate pollen and spores most likely originated from the Bohemian Massif (e.g., Falcon-Lang et al., 2001; Herman et al., 2002), which is in accordance with the prevailing paleo-wind directions (Hay and Floegel, 2012).
+Enhanced (seasonal) influx of fresh, low-density surface waters could well have stratified the water column, leading to low oxygen levels in bottom waters.
 This is also indicated by high abundances of bacterivorous ciliates (Blumenberg and Wiese, 2012), which graze on the interfaces of stratified water bodies (Sinninghe Damsté et al., 1995), supporting the presence of a chemocline in the water column.
-A persistent stratification of the water column ultimately leads to bottom water anoxia and the formation of black shales.
+A persistent stratification of the water column ultimately leads to bottom water anoxia and the formation of black shales in the deeper parts of the LSB.
 The coupling of the rhythmical occurrence of the black shale layers to the precession cycle (Voigt et al., 2008) suggests that changes in the hydrological cycle were controlled by Earth's orbital parameters.